ZenProjects/Zabbix-PHP-Module/README.md

 # How to Build the module

-Compile the zbx_php module with php (the importante option are "--with-php=..."):
+Compile the zbx_php module with php :

 ```
 # ./bootstrap.sh